ziyin-zeng/Data-Vis-Demo/README.md

 # What is this project ?
 Live demo : [Vercel](https://data-vis-demo.vercel.app/)

-This project is being continuously updated, a one-week sprint is scheduled, thus live demo will be released each Saturday.
+This project is being continuously updated.

 For previous release : [Releases](./ReleaseNote.md)